ADMINISTRATION

 Instructional Guide

-Gwen started her official teaching career in Provo, Utah.
-While working, she adopted three children born in China and sponsored three other children by paying for their education.
-She established the Mei Ming foundation to ease the discomfort of children growing up in orphanages, and she wrote state and national curriculum.
+Gwen started her official teaching career more than 40 years ago.
+While working, she adopted three children born in China.
+She and a colleague established the “Mei Ming” foundation to ease the discomfort of children growing up in orphanages.

 "I am still learning."
 Michelangelo (age 87)